 Multiple security risks, restrictions levied upon internet users, and the need to shift work out of offices boosted the use of virtual private networks across the globe.
-Initially, corporate networks deployed VPNs to enable secure access and transfer data between the servers and remote systems.
+Initially, corporate networks deployed VPNs to enable secure access and transfer of data between the servers and remote systems.
 The rise of hackers, ISPs, advertisers, and government bodies trying to track the internet behavior of people increased the use of VPNs on a commercial scale for personal privacy and security.
 The global VPN market today is flooded with consumer VPNs available for PCs, smartphones, and other mobile devices.
 A few of them even reach customers with no price tag.
 But most of these free VPNs have hidden risks that the users are unaware of and are not the best for business use.
-To ensure protection for sensitive business data, it's crucial for businesses to use a commercial-grade VPN.
+To ensure protection for sensitive business data, it's crucial for businesses to use a commercial-grade business VPN solution.

 The following are a few issues with many consumer-grade VPN services:

 VPNs enable the creation of an encrypted connection between devices and the network.
 This makes the data private while they are accessed over the internet.
 Most VPNs claim that they use up-to-date cryptographic protocols to encrypt the traffic that passes through the VPN tunnel.
 However, VPNs can have flaws.
 There are chances that any coding or configuration glitches can result in the VPN exposing the encrypted data.
 Sometimes the VPN service providers associate with advertisers, data brokers, and other regulatory authorities to share your user traffic for their monetary benefits.
 Absolute protection from data leakage is critical and the VPN provider should ensure that the user’s connection is safe.